tahira-h/Colsh_Bank_Analysis/README.md

-As shown in he Classification Report above, results for the RandomForestClassifier model shows an accuracy of 82%(0.82), the precision of No for 'Loan_Status' is 85%(0.85), and the recall of No for 'Loan_Status' is 49%(0.49).
+As shown in the image above, Classification Report results for the RandomForestClassifier model shows an accuracy of 82%(0.82), the precision of No for 'Loan_Status' is 85%(0.85), and the recall of No for 'Loan_Status' is 49%(0.49).
 The precision of Yes for 'Loan_Status' is 82%(0.82), and the recall of Yes for 'Loan_Status' is 96%(0.96).